By David Shepardson and Cindy Silviana

 "They lulled us into complacency," he said in an interview in Thursday's Wall Street Journal.

 Simulators for the MAX are now being manufactured but they have yet to be delivered to most airlines that have ordered them.
 Ethiopian Airlines said on Thursday the simulators are not designed to replicate the MCAS problems.

-The airline is among the few that do have such a simulator but the captain of the doomed flight had no chance to practise on it before the fatal crash, a pilot colleague said.
+The airline is among the few that do have such a simulator but the captain of the doomed flight had no chance to practice on it before the fatal crash, a pilot colleague said.

 In Washington, Boeing faces a criminal investigation by the U.S. Justice Department and executives also will be summoned to a U.S. Senate panel hearing for questioning.